 Cinema Verite is a French film movement, which took place back in the 1960s.
-This film movement forced the movie industry to pay more attention towards incorporating natural actions and authentic dialogue into the movies, which showed people in day to day lives.
+This film movement forced the movie industry to pay more attention to incorporating natural actions and authentic dialogue into the movies, which showed people in day to day lives.
 Basically, the movement was about observing and capturing life as it was or finding truth in the moving images.

 Before this movement, filmmakers recorded footage, interviews, and actual conversations separately.
 The camera was usually handheld.
-Then they would review the footage and cut them all together.
-However, this technique did not have the ability to give life to realistic looking movies.
+Then they would review the footage and cut them altogether.
+However, this technique did not have the ability to give life to realistic-looking movies.

 Many different factors influenced the production of documentary movies in the 20th century.
-Post World War II, neorealist movement, and the British independent documentaries hold a prominent place out of them.
-In fact, all these reasons contributed significantly towards the rise of Cinema Verite during the 1960s.
+Post World War II, the neorealist movement, and the British independent documentaries hold a prominent place out of them.
+In fact, all these reasons contributed significantly to the rise of Cinema Verite during the 1960s.
 However, the film industry elites heavily criticized the Cinema Verite movement at that time.

 That’s because it focused more in reportage instead of showing the expressions of the artist.
 However, the primary objective of the Cinema Veritemovement was to direct movie industry into greater realism.
 The method made it possible to create a tremendous impact on the documentary filmmaking, which can even be seen today.